 GEORGE BERNARD / SCIENCE PHOTO LIBRARY GEORGE BERNARD / SCIENCE PHOTO LIBRARY

-Orang-utan.
-Historical artwork of an orang-utan (Pongo pygmaeus) pulling down a branch in order to reach an apple.
-Orang-utans are solitary animals.
+Orang-utans.
+Historical artwork of two orang-utans (Pongo pygmaeus), one holding a stick, the other a carrot and some fruit.
+Orang-utans are normally solitary animals.
 Although their name originated from the Malay meaning "forest-man", they are the most distantly related great ape to man.
-The orang-utan is the only truly arboreal (tree-dwelling) great ape and is also the largest tree-dwelling mammal.
+The orang-utan is the only truly arboreal (tree- dwelling) great ape and is also the largest tree- dwelling mammal.
 Long arms, great strength and grasping feet make them well adapted for living and moving around in trees.
 This illustration is taken from a book published in 1778.

 Model release not required.
 Property release not required.